- Online Licensing, Renewal and TOOLS

 - Proposed Amendments to Vehicle Booting Administrative Rules

-The Towing, Storage and Booting Advisory Board met January 22 in Austin.
-The agenda is online.
+The Towing, Storage and Booting Advisory Board met April 23 in Austin.
+The agenda is available online.
 The meeting was archived and is available for viewing via RealPlayer.

 The Incident Management Feasibility Study (734kb PDF) has been completed by Morningside Research and Consulting, Inc. The study includes information about: